Samiod131/jupterbooktest/_build/html/_sources/intro.md

-Welcome to your Jupyter Book
+Welcome to you, fellow traveler of the Quantum World!
 ============================

-This is a small sample book to give you a feel for how book content is structured.

-Check out the content pages bundled with this sample book to get started.
+by barrista Samuel Desrosiers

+This is the beginning of what will be an amazing journey.

+Like the ones who designed the plans of a cathedral...
+We won't see the completed product of our imagination.
+For this is a cathedral constantly in the making!